Free Shipping, Free return and Money Back Guarantee: UK 🇬🇧

 A notable evolution of the Mary Jane is the T-strap shoe, where a vertical strap runs from the toe to the ankle, intersecting a horizontal strap.
 Our Helen evening sandals are a fine example, featuring elegant cut-outs and a classic Spanish heel, perfect for evening wear.

-Our 1930s T-strap evening sandals, Helen, here shown in gold and silver.
+Our 1930s T-strap evening sandals, Helen, here shown in silver.

 Mary Janes in the 1960s and Pop Culture